-A complex series of different types of transformers are used to safely and efficiently transmit electricity from power plants to the power outlets different buildings.
+A complex series of different types of transformers are used to safely and efficiently transmit electricity from power plants to the power outlets of different buildings.
 While high-voltage transformers are used to lower the voltage to a level suitable for homes and businesses, and power transformers assist in the distribution of electricity for use in electronic devices, isolation transformers are not used to alter the voltage level.
-They rather separate two conductive elements within a transmission system, and allow for controlled electrical transmission all while eliminating unwanted electrical discharge in the process.
-In everyday handheld consumer devices such as electric shavers and hair dryers, isolation transformers are necessary for these devices to run safely.
+Rather, they separate two conductive elements within a transmission system and allow for controlled electrical transmission, all while eliminating unwanted electrical discharge in the process.
+In everyday handheld consumer devices, such as electric shavers and hair dryers, isolation transformers are necessary for these devices to run safely.

 Since their invention, isolation transformers have played a pivotal role in increasing the safety of numerous electronic devices.
 Isolation transformers are able to prevent unwanted electrical discharge.
 Unwanted discharge can be dangerous, especially in devices such as electric shavers and hair dryers which are commonly used near sinks.
 Fortunately, the use of isolation transformers greatly minimizes this risk.
 The medical industry uses isolation transformers extensively in their equipment, as medical equipment is highly sensitive and even the slightest bit of interference could pose a significant risk for the well-being of patients and medical employees.
 Isolation transformers are utilized to carefully regulate the amount of electricity used to power devices such as patient monitoring equipment, hospital beds, medical lab equipment, dental chairs, and electric powered dental tools.
 Furthermore, isolation transformers can substitute for an isolated ground circuit, and they are capable of eliminating noise.
 Standalone isolation transformers have the ability to remove common mode noise.